 Dr. Lim believes that while every business is unique, quick and bold action is critical to address moments of uncertainty thus he advises to act early but not blindly.

 The event also saw a panel session moderated by Ir.
-Dr. Chong which involved academic and industry experts from USM, DESA Dairy Cattle Farms and Poultry, Kota Kinabalu Industrial Park and Sabah Employers Association.
+Dr. Chong which involved academic and industry experts from UMS, DESA Dairy Cattle Farms and Poultry, Kota Kinabalu Industrial Park and Sabah Employers Association.

 The discussion revolved around the way forward to strengthen the Sabah economy where good infrastructure, resources, and education are critical to accelerating economic development.
 Reliable and efficient infrastructure enables trade, powers businesses, connects supply chains, and creates opportunities for communities.
 Resource efficiency can boost the industry’s competitiveness, create jobs, stimulate innovation, and help secure the supply of key resources.